liferay/liferay-docs/developer/reference/articles/tooling/dev-studio/08-gradle-in-dev-studio.markdown

 [deploying Gradle projects](/developer/reference/-/knowledge_base/7-2/deploying-a-project#liferay-dev-studio)
 with Dev Studio are covered in their respective articles.

-The first thing you'll learn about in this tutorial is creating Gradle projects in Dev Studio.
+The first thing you'll learn about in this tutorial is creating pure Gradle projects in Dev Studio.

 ## Creating Pure Gradle Projects